jdisset/MecaCell/README.md

-#MecaCell
+# MecaCell
-MecaCell is an open-source cellular physics agent-based simulation platform.
-It is designed with artificial life and morphogenetic engineering in mind and tries to stay not too invasive, lightweight and easily extensible.
+MecaCell is an open-source artificial life platform integrating several cellular physics engines for agent-based simulation.
+It is designed with morphogenetic engineering in mind and tries to stay not too invasive, lightweight and easily extensible.
 It comes in the form of two libraries :
 - **MecaCell** is the _core_ library which contains everything you need to run simulations in console or with your own viewer.
 It is written in C++11 and has no dependencies other than the C++ standard library.
 - **MecaCellViewer** is a _viewer_ library.
 It is written in C++, uses OpenGL and depends on Qt5.